- Pre-registration Training 2020/21

 – EEA Identity Card

-• Current passport type photograph (See Page 16 of application for requirements)
+• A scanned copy of a current passport type photograph (See Page 16 of application for requirements)

-• A copy of your degree certificate/OSPAP (if already in your possession)
+• A scanned copy of your degree certificate/OSPAP (if already in your possession)

-It is necessary to submit a copy of your birth certificate.
+It is necessary to submit a scanned copy of your original birth certificate.

 If this documentation is not in English, an applicant is required to provide a certified translation in English as well as a certified copy of the original.
 The following requirements must be met: